 Federal Business Licenses

-For instance, if you manufacture, wholesale, import, or sell alcoholic beverages at a retail location, you will need to register your business and obtain certain federal permits (for tax purposes) with the U.S. Treasury's Alcohol and Tobacco Tax and Trade Bureau (TTB).
+For instance, if you manufacture, wholesale, import, or sell alcoholic beverages at a retail location, you must register your business and obtain certain federal permits (for tax purposes) with the U.S. Treasury's Alcohol and Tobacco Tax and Trade Bureau (TTB).

 Local Business Licenses

-Hiring a Business Attorney
+Hire a Business Attorney

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help